albertosaurio65/CreateIndustrialChemistry/src/main/resources/assets/createindustrialchemistry/models/item/templates/readme.md

-Just some file to copy and past into like white dust
+Just some file to copy and paste into like white dust